 E. Minutes of meetings shall be prepared and maintained by the Secretary of the Senate.
 Copies of the minutes shall be distributed to Senators for approval and made available to the university community prior to the next Senate meeting.
 Approval of the minutes requires a simple majority vote.

 F. A Senator who cannot attend a meeting of the Faculty Senate may designate another Senator as a proxy.
-Prior to the meeting, the Senator must send written notification to the Secretary of the Faculty Senate copying the Senator serving as proxy.ARTICLE II Committees, Councils and other Faculty Groups
+Prior to the meeting, the Senator must send written notification to the Secretary of the Faculty Senate copying the Senator serving as proxy.

+G. The appointed Parliamentarian is not required for Senate meetings.
+In the absence of the appointed Parliamentarian, another Parliamentarian may be selected by the Chair in consultation with the Senate Planning Team, or the Chair may serve as the Parliamentarian.

+ARTICLE II Committees, Councils and other Faculty Groups

 A. Senate Planning Team of the Faculty Senate